ashok-bhosale/learning-concept/Notes/KT/Basic/Basic/16 Command Prompt/16 CLI.md

 - **Software Development:** Many development tools and workflows rely heavily on the CLI.

 While the GUI is more user-friendly for most everyday tasks, understanding the CLI gives you a deeper level of control over your computer and opens up new possibilities.

+npm
+ng
+various command going to run on this CLI

+you can use powershell

+Example:-

+Write Powershell Script Or Batch Script to Get All Files whose Size is